 The researchers did find a link between cognitive decline — specifically global cognition and episodic memory decline — and tooth symptoms.
-Episodic memory issues themselves have a link to the onset of dementia.
+Episodic memory issues themselves have a link to the

 The researchers found a similar association in the second study.
 Those who reported more perceived stress were more likely to report dry mouth.
 Spousal social support or strain did not reduce this relationship, but support from friends appeared to protect against dry mouth in some way.